 This topic describes the database server and how to view the properties of the database server that was defined during the installation process.

 The database server is defined during the LoadRunner Enterprise installation process.
-For installation details, see LoadRunner Enterprise Installation Guide.
+For installation details, see the LoadRunner Enterprise Installation Guide (available from Installation).

 The database server stores three types of schemas: